JGonzalez249/RandomNovelGen/README.md

 To use this, you need to Python 3.8 or higher and pip installed.
 You also need these packages installed:

-> Running  ```python setup.py ```in the root folder of the project on your terminal will check and install these packages for you, make sure to also download the pre-trained model.
+> Running  ```python setup.py ```in the root folder of the project on your terminal will check and install these packages for you, make sure to also download the pre-trained model using the link above.

  **gpt-2-simple**